spacebarchat/docs/docs/setup/clients/index.md

     yarn windows
     ```

-To build static files for the web, run
+To build static files for the web (i.e. when hosting it yourself), run

 ```bash
 yarn build:web